Agile Archetype Quiz · Free

 In most Agile teams, the biggest challenge is not a missing tool.
 It is friction between priorities.
 One person optimizes for delivery speed, another protects quality, another pushes for product impact, and another tries to fix system-level bottlenecks.
 All of them are valuable, but teams lose momentum when they cannot make these trade-offs explicit.
 This quiz is designed to surface your default decision pattern so that discussions become clearer and faster.

 Scrum conflicts often look like role conflicts, but they are usually priority conflicts.
 A team may ship quickly yet keep revisiting the same dependencies.
 Another team may run excellent ceremonies but still struggle to turn feedback into product outcomes.
-This assessment maps your instincts across five dimensions: People, Delivery, Product, Systems, and Quality.
+This assessment maps your instincts across five dimensions.
 The goal is not to label you forever, but to give you a practical lens for improvement.

 If your People score is strong, you likely create trust, psychological safety, and better collaboration.
 That is a major advantage in difficult retrospectives and cross-functional alignment.
 The risk is delaying hard decisions for too long.
 If Delivery is dominant, you probably excel at flow, WIP discipline, and blocker removal.
 The trade-off is that speed can hide quality or product-value debt unless it is balanced intentionally.